Early Action vs Early Decision

 Early decision is, typically, binding.
 If an applicant gets accepted via this method, they’re committing to attending that specific school (and, by extension, committing to withdrawing their name from consideration at other schools).

-Early action is, typically, non-binding.
+Early action is, typically, nonbinding.
 Students may be able apply early action to multiple colleges, but some schools have more restrictive early action policies.

-Both options are generally recommended for students who are:
+Early decision is generally recommended for students who are:

 • Informed about the colleges they’re applying to

-• e Crystal-clear about their first choice school
+• Crystal-clear about their first choice school

 • Able to demonstrate a solid academic record before senior year.